Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Discussion

-This approach offers significant advantages over conventional methods.
+Our approach offers significant advantages over conventional methods.
 It works fully at a software level, so it can be applied to any system with a digital readout.
-It does not require any hardware; particularly, it obviates the need for complex and energy-intensive heating and/or cooling systems.
+It does not require any hardware; particularly, it obviates the need for complex and energy-intensive heating and/or cooling systems for temperature control.
 When compared to simple peak-locking algorithms, the method is more robust as it uses information from the entire spectrum rather than relying on one or two prominent, but potentially fluctuating, NORM peaks.
-It also resolves the issue of manual configuration as the initialization procedure only imposes limited constraints, which do not require operator configuration.
+It also resolves the issue of manual configuration as the initialization procedure only imposes limited constraints, which do not require configuration from an operator.